Vopaaz/big-data-psg-lgd/src/main/java/ParseReplay/doc.md

-# Documentation for ParseStore Component
+# Documentation for ParseReplay Component

 This component can extract information from a `.dem` file and return an `org.bson.Document` object, so as to store in the MongoDB.